The microphone preamplifier is a critical part of any signal chain that includes a microphone.

-Standout mic preamp: dbx 580 (link to check the price on Amazon).
+Standout mic preamp: dbx 580

-In today’s market, Focusrite is one of the most popular audio interface brands.
-That being said, the company had forged its name as a top manufacturer of uncompromising mic preamplifiers, beginning with the creation of their highly sought after ISA 110 model.
+In today's market, Focusrite is one of the most popular audio interface brands.
+That being said, the company had forged its name as a top manufacturer of uncompromising mic preamplifiers, beginning with the creation of their highly sought-after ISA 110 model.

-The microphone preamps are actually part of the Focusrite Pro brand which is technically separate from the ‘regular’ Focusrite brand within the group.
+The microphone preamps are actually part of the Focusrite Pro brand, which is technically separate from the ‘regular' Focusrite brand within the group.

 The ISA (Input Signal Amplifier) line has expanded since the early days.
-These microphone preamps are found in high-end recording studios around the world and cherished for their distinctive sound.
+These microphone preamps are found in high-end recording studios around the world and are cherished for their distinctive sound.

 If you're looking for a high-end preamplifier for your microphones, look no further than the ISA line by Focusrite Pro!

-Standout mic preamp: Focusrite ISA One (link to check the price on Amazon).
+Standout mic preamp: Focusrite ISA One

 Applied Research And Technology is one of the successful brands from the Canadian company Yorkville Sound.

-Their microphone preamplifiers, then, are affordable to the owners of start up studios and the amateurs that want better sound from their mic pres.
+Their microphone preamplifiers, then, are affordable to the owners of start-up studios and the amateurs that want better sound from their mic pres.

 ART boasts a full line of vacuum tube mic preamps that deliver warmth, tone and character at a fraction of what we'd expect of such units.
 If you're looking to get into tube preamplifiers for your microphone, ART should be a brand you definitely consider!

-Standout mic preamp: ART TPS II (link to check the price on Amazon).
+Standout mic preamp: ART TPS II

 Black Lion Audio

-Black Lion Audio is an excellent company with a keen focus on audio hardware design and manufacturing; after market audio hardware modifications, and top-notch customer service.
+Black Lion Audio is an excellent company with a keen focus on audio hardware design and manufacturing, after-market audio hardware modifications, and top-notch customer service.